RagnarB83/ash-documentation/docs/basic-examples.rst

 *Geometry optimization at the DFT-level (BP86/def2-SVP) using ORCA:*

 Instead of a single-point energy calculation we can run a geometry optimization instead.
-To use the recommended geomeTRICOptimizer function, the geomeTRIC Python library needs to have been installed.
+To use the recommended **Optimizer** function, the geomeTRIC Python library needs to have been installed.

 .. code-block:: python